ChowDPa02k/real-esrgan-anime-workflow/README.md

 ### Steps:

-1. For the first time, run the `Environment Magic` cell and Pre-request chapter for your OS
-2. Run `Env Definition` cell
-3. Put all of the mkv files into `input`
+1. Put mkv files into `input`
-4. Run `Pre-request for Python` and **all of the cells below**
+2. Change the configurations in the first cell
+3. Run all cells
-5. Wait till the world ends
+4. Wait till the world ends

 ## Benchmark